 Of course, part of the fun of the digital world is that it can make so many colors, textures, and effects available.
 You’ll want something that gives you access to this wide range of options without being too complicated.

-Tayasui Sketches is a great place to start drawing on your Mac.
-This robust tool for the Mac packs a ton of functionality into a minimal interface, letting you focus on your creativity, not on the buttons.
+Tayasui Sketches is a great drawing app for the Mac.
+It packs a ton of functionality into a minimal interface, letting you focus on your creativity, not on the buttons.
 Plus, the background and brushes all give the sense of drawing on real paper, not a blank digital canvas.
-You can draw using your mouse, or attach any standard tablet for the flexibility that a stylus or Apple Pencil provide.
+You can start drawing using your mouse, or attach any standard tablet for the flexibility that a stylus or Apple Pencil provide.

-The app provides a number of tooltip options for its paintbrush tool that mimic the effect of real paintbrushes.
+The best drawing app can give you a freedom to express your ideas as digital art.
+It provides a number of tooltip options for its paintbrush tool that mimic the effect of real paintbrushes.
 Simply select the brush, pencil, or marker type you’d like to use, choose your color, and start painting.

 Building up a drawing

-With Tayasui Sketches, you can create an unlimited number of layers to draw on.
+Choose the app that allows to create an unlimited number of layers to draw on.
 This lets you lay down foundation sketches before you come in with a paintbrush or marker.
 You can also experiment with different washes and overlays on top of your drawing without fear of ruining it.
-With layers, you can create try out various styles and versions of the same painting, or even delete underlying layers for an interesting effect.
+With layers, you can try out various styles and versions of the same painting, or even delete underlying layers for an interesting effect.

 If you’d like to improve your painting and drawing, or show others how to achieve the same effect, you can record your process to review later or share online.
 Nobody becomes a master overnight, but by referring back to paintings you’re proud of or soliciting advice from other artists on your technique, you’ll know where to focus your effort.
 Plus, you’ll have the whole record of your improvement in one place.

-Once you’ve gotten comfortable with drawing and painting, you can use a number of apps available through Setapp to push your work to the next level.
+Once you’ve gotten comfortable with drawing and painting, you can use a number of apps to push your work to the next level.

 Image color picker